Haley Reinhart

 Her second studio album, Better, served as an expansion of an initially conceived EP and was released on April 29, 2016, following the lead single and title track, "Better", which was released on April 8.
 The album debuted at number 22 on Billboards Independent Albums chart.
 She supported the release of the album with a 2016 summer headlining tour that was held throughout the United States and a spring leg that was held throughout Europe in May and June 2017.

 Reinhart's third studio album, What's That Sound?, was released September 22, 2017 through Concord Records.
 The album produced four singles in total, including the lead single, "Baby It's You", which was released June 16, 2017.
 Reinhart supported the album with a 2017 fall US headlining solo tour.

-In 2018, Reinhart gained additional notice as a featured vocalist on Jeff Goldblum's debut album The Capitol Studios Sessions and on Vicetone's single "Something Strange", which peaked at number 23 on Billboards Dance/Mix Show Airplay charts.
+In 2018, Reinhart was a featured vocalist on Jeff Goldblum's debut album The Capitol Studios Sessions and on Vicetone's single "Something Strange", which peaked at number 23 on Billboards Dance/Mix Show Airplay charts.
 On June 1, 2018, she released the standalone single "Last Kiss Goodbye", which charted at number 15 on Billboards Jazz Digital Songs chart.

 Reinhart's fourth studio album, Lo-Fi Soul, was released on March 27, 2019.
 The album produced four singles in total, including the lead single "Don't Know How to Love You", which was released on September 14, 2018.
 The album was supported with a headlining North American tour in the fall of 2019.

-Reinhart made her live-action acting debut in the 2020 film We Can Be Heroes.
 On September 4, 2022, she released her new EP, "Off the Ground".
 In winter 2023, she continued her "Off the Ground Tour" throughout North America.

+Reinhart made her voice acting debut in 2015 as Bill Murphy in the Netflix animated comedy F Is for Family.
+She reprised the role as a main cast member in the following seasons.
+Reinhart made her live-action acting debut in the 2020 film We Can Be Heroes.